escabe/twockly/README.md

    0 →  1 →  2 →  3 →  4 →  5 →  6 →  7 ↑
 ```

+After the last pixel of the tile is reached, the next tile starts at its bottom left again and the indices then "snake up" in the same way again.

 The `xyToIndex` function performs this translation of global coordinates to linear index:

 1. First it determines which tile the global coordinate is on; this is easily done by integer-dividing both `x` and `y` coordinates by `8`.